 Nutrition is an important part of your care.
 Cancer treatment can affect your appetite and, in some cases, the side effects of treatment can make eating difficult.
 Ask your nurse about nutritional counseling services at your treatment center to help with food choices.

 Low White Blood Cell Count (Leukopenia or Neutropenia)

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
 You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

-Some less common side effects that have been reported include: skin rash or darkening, dizziness, blurred vision, flu-like symptoms, bladder irritation, and changes in blood pressure.
+Some less common side effects that have been reported include: skin rash or darkening, dizziness, blurred vision, flu-like symptoms, bladder irritation, prolonged bleeding, muscle weakness, anemia, thrombocytopenia (low platelet count), and changes in blood pressure.

 OncoLink is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 The information provided through OncoLink should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem or have questions or concerns about the medication that you have been prescribed, you should consult your health care provider.